ringcentral/ringcentral-api-docs/docs/messaging/sms/high-volume/handling-errors.md

-# Handling High-Volume SMS Errors
+# Handling High Volume SMS Errors

-High-Volume SMS provides detailed error codes for reasons why a SMS may have failed sending or delivery which can be used to determine how to adjust your campaigns.
+High Volume SMS provides detailed error codes for reasons why a SMS may have failed sending or delivery which can be used to determine how to adjust your campaigns.

 ## Error Code Structure